Biowulf21/Cert-Gen/README.md

 **Note:** Make sure to replace "foo" with the values you'll be using for the email and password.
 Also make sure that the values are not enclosed in quotation marks.

 Make sure to login to your google account.
 Go to the security tab and turn the `Less Secure Apps Access` **on**.
-For more information access this [link](https://support.google.com/accounts/answer/6010255?hl=en).
+For more information, access this [link](https://support.google.com/accounts/answer/6010255?hl=en).

 ### On Windows: